Leadership 101

 Bill Owens

 The analogy also holds when we look at the way the relation is constructed.
 Both team members and children were a deliberate choice.
-They didn’t choose each other - although I firmly believe that the opportunity for team members to meet new team members before the final decision is made and have their say in the new hire is one not to be missed.
+Still, they didn’t choose each other - although I firmly believe that the opportunity for team members to meet new team members, before the final decision is made and have their say in the new hire, is one not to be missed.
 And like brothers and sisters, in a way, they will have to get along and live happily together.

 In that last aspect lies one of the first and foremost tasks of the team lead and parent: ensure that they can get along and live happily together.
 The team lead and parent share this responsibility to focus on the team, on the family and its serenity.